tariqhawis/tariqhawis.github.io/_posts/2021-11-03-Create-your-own-vpn-with-openvpn.md

 tags: vpn openvpn TLS_VPN secure_connection free_vpn
 ---

-If you are looking to build your own VPN server for personal use or as a business, this setup below will work just fine.
+If you are looking to build your own VPN server for personal use or for your business, this post will walk you through it.
 All you need is a machine with good bandwidth and speed connection, the machine can be a Dedicated, Virtual, or cloud server.

 In the below setup I used CentOS 8 as an operating system, the same steps will work on all linux distros except for minor changes in Ubuntu/Debian such as the path of the config files, easyrsa's vars, and so on.